marcelpetrick/CalliopeCollection/README.md

 # CalliopeCollection
 Collection of projects for the Calliope Mini.
-Code mostly exported as JS, but some as well in Python.
+Code mostly exported as JS, but some as well in MicroPython.

 ## documentation
 <https://makecode.calliope.cc/reference/music/begin-melody>